Nuts 153 Article

 You rather crave savoury snacks but are also tired of salted peanuts only?
 Try our BBQ flavoured peanuts, Wasabi flavoured peanuts or our spicy kadjan flavour peanuts.
 For more adventurous snack people we have chili flavoured whole cashew nuts, curry flavoured cashew nuts or Italian herb flavoured whole cashews.
 All without any additives – movie nights with your favourite person and a bag of spiced nuts have never been better.

 Who doesn’t love peanut butter?
 At least we do not know any.
 This is why we created several nut butters.
 Our selection includes cashew butter, hazelnut butter, Brazil nut mousse, brown almond butter, white almond butter, walnut mousse and even pistachio butter (that got the whole KoRo team addicted).
-If you struggle with making decisions, our mousse trial set is made for you.
 Looking for a vegan chocolate hazelnut spread without additives?
 Try our vegan date hazelnut spread.

 Replace your conventional flour in your recipes by our nut flours, high in protein and low-carb: